Carpal Tunnel Syndrome – Understanding And Treatment

-Carpal Tunnel Syndrome occurs due to a nerve compression in the wrist.
-The carpal tunnel is formed by wrist bones and a ligament called the Transverse Carpal Ligament that runs across the palm side of the wrist.
+Carpal Tunnel Syndrome is a condition arising from nerve compression in the wrist.
+The carpal tunnel is formed by wrist bones and a ligament called the transverse carpal ligament that runs across the palm side of the wrist.
 Because this tunnel is quite narrow, even a small amount of swelling or thickening of any of the structures in or around the carpal tunnel can put pressure on the median nerve.

 The median nerve controls sensations and movements to the palm side of the thumb and most of the fingers.

 When there is an increase in pressure on the median nerve, you might get pins and needles, numbness, pain and weakness in the arm, hand or fingers.

 How Do I Know If I Have It?